usman1100/gitoko/README.md

 Launch Gitoko inside any Git repository to start cherry-picking interactively:

-### Open Gitoko

-Once inside Gitoko, you can:
+- Navigate to the Git repository in your terminal.
+- Launch gitoko by typing `gitoko` in the terminal.

-Enter a branch name to pick commits from.
+- Enter a branch name to pick commits from.
 Or skip to use all the commits in the current branch.

-After branch selection, you can:

-Browse through the commit history using arrow keys and search filter.
+- Browse through the commit history using arrow keys and search filter.
-You can search via commit message or has
+- You can search via commit message or hash

-Select commits to cherry-pick.
+- Select commits to cherry-pick.

-Apply selected commits to your current branch.
+- Start the interative cherry-picking process by pressing `Enter`.
+- The app then ask you for confirmation for each commit.
+- Once done, the app wil exit.

 ## Why Use Gitoko?